Oullim Spirra

 The Oullim Spirra is a sports car manufactured by Oullim Motors, a subsidiary of Oullim Networks.
-The company headquarters are located in Yangjae-dong in downtown Seoul while the production facility is located in Kyunggi-do province just south of Seoul.
+The company headquarters are located in Yangjae-dong in Gangnam of Seoul while the production facility is located in Gyeonggi Province just south of Seoul.
 Oullim Motors was co-founded in 2007 by former Ssangyong Motors designer Han-chul Kim and Dong-hyuk Park, the founder and CEO of Oullim Networks.

 The Spirra had been in production from 2008 to 2017, and was available in various countries including China, United Arab Emirates, Malaysia and the Netherlands.

 Introduction

 The initial conception of a Korean exotic sports car was envisioned by Han-chul Kim in the mid 1990s, then a designer at SsangYong Motors.
 Upon the inception of a tangible vision, Kim quit Ssangyong Motors to further pursue the dream of building a sports car and founded Proto Motors with his wife, a researcher at Asia Motors.

 The original mid-engine, rear-wheel-drive design featured a Ford-derived V8 engine with an output of 320 hp.
 This engine was from the 1999/2001 Ford Mustang SVT Cobra.
 With the engine the Spirra has a claimed 0-62 mph (100 km/h) time under 4.0 seconds with an expected top speed of 180 mi/h.
 A prototype, developed to compete as a competent sports car, was codenamed the PS-II and revealed to the public for the first time at the 2000 Seoul Motor Show.
 The PS-II was renamed the Spirra before being debuted at the 2004 Beijing Motor Show.
 Initial production attempts failed due to insufficient funds and the project was delayed indefinitely.

 The production of the Spirra became feasible when Kim coincidentally met Dong-hyuk Park, an ardent car enthusiast and successful IT entrepreneur.
 Park had established Oullim Networks Inc, a firm specializing in internet securities.
 He also founded Oullim Motors, a subsidiary of the Oullim conglomerate concentrating on the development, design and innovation of motor vehicles.
 In 2007, Proto Motors was acquired by Oullim Motors with Kim as chief of development, and under new management the Spirra project was rejuvenated after five years of stagnation.